-2014 saw the soft release of Qi-Rattans second Album ‘Jaag Re – Awaken’ which was followed by the ‘Jaag Re Tour’ of Dubai, Malaysia, Singapore and Europe (UK, Norway, Germany and Sweden).
+- 2014 saw release of Qi-Rattans second Album ‘Jaag Re – Awaken’ which was followed by the ‘Jaag Re Tour’ of Middle East, South East Asia and across Europe.

 Jagdeep Kaur embodies the great gifts of healing and music, with a lightness of touch that allows space for each to enhance the other.
 She invites you into her exploration of spirituality through music and Kirtan.

-Her voice is shaped by the awareness of her many years of experience in a wide range of holistic therapies and imbued with deep-rooted, healing intention.
+Her voice is shaped by the awareness of studying Traditional Chinese Medicine in London and Shanghai (China), through many years of experience in a wide range of holistic therapies and imbued with deep-rooted, healing intention.
 Her experience has given her insight into how the meditative mind can open new dimensions, find solutions and heal destructive patterns in our lives.

 As a highly-respected and sought after female Kirtani, Jagdeep blends traditional Sikh Gurbani Kirtan with contemporary trends, while honouring the beauty of traditional Raag Kirtan and communicating the profound messages and emotions to wider audiences.
-She receives guidance on Kirtan from the renowned Kirtani, Bhai Gurdiyal Singh Rasiya.
+She receives guidance on Kirtan from her father-in-law, the legendary Kirtani, Bhai Gurdiyal Singh Ji Rasiya.